-Air quality in the project area would likely improve as the area continues to work towards attainment standards.
+Air quality in the study area would likely improve as the area continues to work towards attainment standards.
 These attainment standards are unrelated to the flooding in University City, and therefore would be expected to be met regardless.
-Air quality in the project area is not expected to change in the FWOP condition.
+Air quality in the study area is not expected to change in the FWOP condition.

-2.5 NOISE
+2.5.
+NOISE

 The National Institute for Occupational Safety and Health (NIOSH) is responsible for conducting research and making recommendations for the prevention of work-related injury and illness.
-The NIOSH has set a limit of 85 decibels (dBa measure of loudness) on the A scale (the most widely used sound level filter) for eight hours of continuous exposure to protect against permanent hearing loss (Figure 8Figure 8.
-Examples of the sound level and decibel (dB) level of various sources.)
-(Center for Disease Control, 2014).
+The NIOSH has set a limit of 85 decibels (dBa measure of loudness) on the A scale (the most widely used sound level filter) for eight hours of continuous exposure to protect against permanent hearing loss (Figure 8) (Center for Disease Control, 2014).
 The existing noise conditions are ambient urban noise sources along the River Des Peres in University City.

 Ambient urban noise could include traffic, construction, lawnmowers, and other noise sources commonly associated with an urban area.
 These noise sources typically have noise levels in the range of 34-70dB.